ddc-java/ddc-day/formatting.md

 ## Overview

 It is assumed that the curriculum module author has significant Markdown experience already.
 Thus, the aim of this page is not to be a Markdown syntax reference.
 On the other hand, many types of content can be written in Markdown (or HTML) in a variety of ways---often with different outcomes in page layout and style.
-So the objective here is to present guidelines for several key content types, to encourage consistency across curriculum modules.
+So the objective here is to present guidelines for several types of text content, to encourage consistency across curriculum modules.

 One general guideline, applicable to all of the rules that follow, is this:
+{: #general-guideline}

 > If an identical (and desirable) formatting result can be produced with either Markdown or HTML, the former should be used.
 In other words, content should be written using Markdown when possible, mixed Markdown & HTML when necessary, and pure HTML as a last resort.